 All volunteers will also attend Applied Suicide Intervention Skills Training (ASIST) and undertake a validation exercise before they achieve Operational status.

-Lagan Search & Rescue is taking the lead in development of a dedicated Rescue Swimmer Corps, trained and equipped to professional standards.
+Lagan Search & Rescue is taking the lead in the development of a dedicated Rescue Swimmer Corps, trained and equipped to professional standards.
 All LSAR Rescue Swimmers will undertake an internal programme of development which will include pool, beach and river swimming and use of Mask, Fins & Snorkle (MFS).

 Entry to this Discipline demands enhanced fitness levels and all volunteers must undertake a timed swim of 400 meters which MUST be completed in 8 minutes.
 This is a prerequisite for advancement and for entry to the Royal Life Saving Society (RLSS) National Beach Lifeguard Qualification (NBLQ).